 How to Design the Perfect Bedroom for Your Kids

 Is your child’s bedroom in need of redecoration?
 If so, you probably want to make sure that you make it perfect for them.
-Letting your imagination run free to create the perfect kid’s room is lots of fun.
+Letting your imagination free to create the perfect kid’s room is fun.
 There are so many fantastic decorating ideas out there to choose from.

 If you are tackling a complete room makeover, it can be hard to know where to start.
 Kids can be notoriously changeable with their tastes.
 Their favourite thing in the world yesterday can suddenly be branded babyish today.
-The other issue is that kids typically have loads of stuff, so you will need to be able to accommodate all of their hundreds of toys within the redesigned bedroom.
+The other issue is that kids typically have loads of stuff, so you must accommodate hundreds of toys in the redesigned bedroom.

 All DIY projects run more smoothly when they are well-planned.
-You are far more likely to create the look that you are hoping for if you have a clear plan in place for what you want to achieve.
+You are far more likely to create the look you are hoping for if you have a clear plan for what you want to achieve.

 Think of a Theme

-There are so many different themes that can be used for children’s décor schemes.
-From favourite characters, through to more generic themes such as space, racing cars, or fairies, for example.
+So many different themes can be used for children’s décor schemes, from favourite characters to more generic themes such as space, racing cars, or fairies, for example.

-If you are planning to create a look for the room that will last your child for years to come, you could opt to keep the walls and carpets a neutral shade.
+If you plan to create a look for the room that will last your child for years to come, you could keep the walls and carpets a neutral shade.
 You can then use accessories to achieve the look that you are aiming for.
-Alternatively, you may decide to go all out with a theme and fully embrace it throughout the whole scheme.
+Alternatively, you may go all out with a theme and fully embrace it throughout the whole scheme.

-Piecing together all the elements that you like should help you to define the look that you are after.
+Piecing together all the elements you like should help you define the look you are after.

 Consult the Kids

-While you may have a firm idea in your mind of how your child’s bedroom should look, it is likely that they have their own ideas about this.
-It is essential that you let them have a say in the way that their bedroom is decorated.
-If your child doesn’t like the scheme it is unlikely that they will want to spend time in there, they may also be embarrassed to have their friends over to visit.
-Try to reach a compromise with your child to find a design scheme that you are both happy with, and is achievable within your budget.
+While you may have a firm idea of how your child’s bedroom should look, they likely have their ideas.
+You must let them have a say in how their bedroom is decorated.
+If your child doesn’t like the scheme, it is unlikely that they will want to spend time there; they may also be embarrassed to have their friends over to visit.
+Try to compromise with your child to find a design scheme that you are both happy with, achievable within your budget.

 Set a Budget

-Before getting carried away on creating a scheme, it is always wise to put together a budget.
+Before getting carried away with creating a scheme, it is always wise to put together a budget.
 Knowing how much money you can allocate to creating the new look bedroom will help you to plan it more effectively.
-Don’t forget to get your finances in place before you begin, if you are looking for a loan then get this sorted out before you start stripping back wallpaper and ripping up carpets.
+Don’t forget to get your finances in place before you begin; if you are looking for a loan, get this sorted out before you start stripping back wallpaper and carpets.

-Once you have established how much you can spend, try to break your budget down further, and allocate a sum of money to each task.
-Breaking down your budget into separate sections such as carpet, furniture, bedding, etc. will help you keep your spending on track.
+Once you have established how much you can spend, break your budget and allocate money to each task.
+Breaking down your budget into separate sections, such as carpet, furniture, bedding, etc., will help keep your spending on track.

 Pick a Colour

-Everyone has a favourite colour, along with colours they are not so keen on; so it is vital to get input from your child when choosing a colour to paint their room.
+Everyone has a favourite colour and colours they are not so keen on, so it is vital to get input from your child when choosing a colour to paint their room.

-The size of the room that you are painting can also have an influence over the colour that you choose.
-Smaller rooms often benefit from being painted lighter colours, as this makes them feel more spacious and makes the best use of natural light.
+The size of the room you are painting can also influence your chosen colour.
+Smaller rooms often benefit from being painted lighter colours, making them feel more spacious and making the best use of natural light.

-Colours can also affect the whole mood of the space, so looking into the meanings of colours will help you to create the vibe that you are looking for in the room.
+Colours can also affect the whole mood of the space, so looking into the meanings of colours will help you create the vibe you are looking for in the room.

 Lighting is an often overlooked part of interior design.
-Having light in your room that is either too bright or too dim can make the room feel uncomfortable, and can be frustrating.
+Having light in your room that is either too bright or too dim can make the room uncomfortable and frustrating.
 It is helpful to use a few different sources of light rather than relying on the ceiling light.
 Using different lights for different purposes will help your child to feel as comfortable as possible in their new space.
 Younger kids may prefer to have a nightlight included in their bedroom scheme.
-There are some beautiful nightlights available to buy right now, in various designs, shapes, and sizes, so it shouldn’t be hard to find one that matches your scheme.
+There are some beautiful nightlights in various designs, shapes, and sizes available to buy right now, so it shouldn’t be hard to find one that matches your scheme.

 The Importance of Storage